francoposa/francoposa.io/content/about/index.md

 including cloud storage, distributed databases, telecom routing, and big data pipelines.

-I enjoy building a deep understanding of topics across all areas of software engineering, and I believe in building open-source software that is friendly to its users, operators, and developers alike.
+I enjoy building a deep understanding of topics across all areas of software engineering, and I believe in building open-source software that is friendly to users, operators, and developers alike.

 I love to design, build, and refactor.
 I am passionate about clean architecture, clean code, and idiomatic best practices.